 With so many superannuation funds to choose from, finding the one that’s just right for you can be daunting.

 By breaking down your choices, you will get a clearer picture of the fund that suits you best.

-When you start a new job, one of the first things your employer will typically do is hand you a ‘standard choice form’ to fill out.
+Starting a new job, one of the first things your employer will typically do is provide you a ‘standard choice form’.

 This form specifies which superannuation fund you would like your employer to deposit their compulsory superannuation contributions in to.

-Take time to make your decision and do your homework – because the decision you make has the potential to significantly affect your lifestyle in retirement.
+Take time to make your decision and do your homework.
+The decision you make has the potential to significantly affect your lifestyle in retirement.

 Your decision will be based on a number of factors, including:

 The table below provides an overview of the key factors to consider when comparing super funds.